Macaron: Controlled, Human-Written Benchmark for Multilingual and Multicultural Reasoning via Template-Filling: Introduction

 \section{Introduction}

 With the growing progress of multilingual LLMs, benchmarking them across languages and cultures is equally important.
-Prior work has created several benchmarks.
-In one aspect, translation-parallel benchmarks enable controlled cross-lingual comparison but frequently preserve English-centric scenarios and assumptions \citep{conneau2018xnli,ponti2020xcopa,artetxe2019xquad,lin2021common,globalmmlu,mmluprox}.
-Alternatively, some benchmarks feature examples written independently for each language or region, providing locally salient content \citep{chiu2025culturalbench,myung2024blend,sadallah2025arabculture,hasan2025nativqa,wibowo-etal-2024-copal}, but they often do not explicitly control which reasoning skills items require, and independently authored regional subsets can drift in scope and difficulty \citep{romero2024cvqaculturallydiversemultilingualvisual}.
-Moreover, scaling such datasets to many cultures typically requires creating new questions from scratch for each language; hence, writing challenging benchmarks will be time-consuming each time and might lead some annotators to go for the simpler questions.
+Existing benchmarks pursue this along two complementary directions, each with its own blind spot.
+Translation-parallel benchmarks enable controlled cross-lingual comparison but inherit English-centric scenarios \citep{conneau2018xnli,ponti2020xcopa,artetxe2019xquad,lin2021common,globalmmlu,mmluprox}.
+Culture-first benchmarks provide locally salient content but lack explicit control over reasoning skills, and scaling them requires new questions from scratch for each culture, which drifts in scope and difficulty \citep{chiu2025culturalbench,myung2024blend,sadallah2025arabculture,hasan2025nativqa,wibowo-etal-2024-copal,romero2024cvqaculturallydiversemultilingualvisual}.

-We propose \dataname, a \emph{template-first} benchmark for multilingual multicultural reasoning.
+We propose \dataname, a template-first benchmark for multilingual multicultural reasoning that addresses these issues by separating, by construction, the three factors that prior evaluations conflate: the reasoning skill a question requires, the cultural aspect it probes, and the language in which it is presented.
 We design 100 language-agnostic templates tagged with 7 reasoning types and 22 cultural aspects, and recruit native annotators to instantiate them with culturally grounded content and produce scenario-aligned English--local versions.
-Because templates are reusable, extending \dataname\ to new cultural contexts primarily requires instantiation and translation of the same template set, keeping structure and targeted reasoning stable.
+Because templates are reusable, extending \dataname\ to new cultures primarily requires instantiation and translation of the same template set, keeping structure and targeted reasoning stable.

-From 1{,}977 bilingual MC scenarios spanning 20 languages and cultural contexts, we derive aligned True/False variants in both English and the local language, yielding {11{,}862} evaluation instances.
-Evaluations across model families show clear capability and robustness gaps: reasoning-mode models are strongest (79.3\% overall) and nearly language-robust (Avg.\ $\Delta$MC $=-1.1$), while open-weight models lag (55.2\%) and degrade more in local languages (Avg.\ $\Delta$MC $=-7.5$).
-Some reasoning types, cultural aspects, and question formats are consistently harder, especially culture-grounded mathematical and counting questions.